Meng717/EGSIM/README.md

 ### Preparation for rendering models

-In the released code, we provide implementations of four rendering models: 3DGS based on [Gsplat](https://github.com/nerfstudio-project/gsplat), [PVG](https://github.com/fudan-zvg/PVG), [GS-LiDAR](https://github.com/fudan-zvg/GS-LiDAR), and [Street Gaussians](https://github.com/zju3dv/street_gaussians) (quick implementation).
+In the released code, we provide implementations of four rendering models: 3DGS based on [Gsplat](https://github.com/nerfstudio-project/gsplat), [PVG](https://github.com/fudan-zvg/PVG), [GS-LiDAR](https://github.com/fudan-zvg/GS-LiDAR), and [Street Gaussians](https://github.com/zju3dv/street_gaussians).
 For the preparation of these rendering models, you can refer to the corresponding tutorials.

 PVG and GS-LiDAR can run directly after the environment configuration is completed.
 If you want to test Street Gaussians model, follow the steps below: